jamesdiffeycoding/Animated-Wallpaper-StudioGhibli/README.md

 This simple site showcases some of Studio Ghibli's best work.
 I used building it to learn about multimedia in HTML.

-## Functionality
+## Tasks completed

-- display video in HTML using <video> element, rendered to full screen with audio playing by default
+- display video in HTML using <video> element, rendered to full screen with audio playing by default ✔️
-- add thematic gif to background of button, showing on hover
+- add thematic gif to background of button, showing on hover ✔️
-- add transitions on page load and as video starts
+- add transitions on page load and as video starts ✔️
+- add Ghibli favicon and fonts ✔️

 ## Things I practiced / learned